jordanebelanger/SwiftyBluetooth/README.md

 Closures APIs for CoreBluetooth.

 ## Features
-- Replace the delegate based interface with a closure based interface for every `CBCentralManager` and `CBPeripheral` operation
+- Replace the delegate based interface with a closure based interface for every `CBCentralManager` and `CBPeripheral` operation.
-- Notification based event for CBCentralManager state changes and state restoration
+- Notification based event for CBCentralManager state changes and state restoration.
-- Notification based event for CBPeripheral name updates, characteristic value updates and services updates
+- Notification based event for CBPeripheral name updates, characteristic value updates and services updates.
-- Precise errors and guaranteed timeout for every Bluetooth operation
+- Precise errors and guaranteed timeout for every Bluetooth operation.
 - Will automatically connect to a CBPeripheral and attempt to discover the required BLE services and characteristics required for a read or write operation if necessary.

 ## Usage